Electronic Spectroscopy

 Quantum Vibronic Effects on the Electronic Properties of Solids and Molecules

 We have been exploring several approaches to investigate vibronic effects on the electronic properties of solids and molecules.
 One approach uses density functional or density matrix perturbation theory and efficiently combines the computation of electron–electron and electron–phonon self-energies.
 Another approach combines path integral first principles molecular dynamics (FPMD) with a colored noise thermostat.
-We have used these methods to study molecular crystal and several carbon systems, including amorphous carbon, diamond and point defects in diamond.
+We have used these methods to study molecular crystals, several carbon systems, including amorphous carbon, diamond and point defects in diamond, and water and ice..

 Data Collections